rparrett/pixie_wrangler/README.md

 ## TODO

-- [ ] At least three more levels
+- [ ] At least two more levels
-- [ ] Pixie "flavor" should be a color and a number, so we can have multiple separate paths for one colored path.
+- [ ] Corner debuff should be distance rather than time based
 - [ ] We should save the player's solution to each level
 - [ ] Audio
 - [ ] It would be nice if pixies could darken when traveling on lower layers